thomersch/Mikrowelle-OS/README.md

 As output files you should select all of the desired audio data types.
 Plus you must add the "Production description" as json file.

-You may as well add chapter marks, they will be automatically processed in put into the web player.
+You may as well add chapter marks, they will be automatically processed and put into the web player.

 The output of auphonic has to be put where the settings.json `filefolder` is configured.
 The generator will automatically pick up the right files and do the rest.

 ## Working without Auphonic

 You can run _Mikrowelle OS_ without Auphonic as well.
-In order to do that, you will need to create a json file per episode an put it into your `posts` folder.
+In order to do that, you will need to create a json file per episode and put it into your `posts` folder.

 The file name doesn't really matter, but your episode order will depend on it.